California Sexual Assault Lawyers

 Where Sexual Assaults Occur And Who May Be Liable

 In any lawsuit, especially sexual assault cases, it’s essential to consider whether the defendant can afford a settlement or judgment, as many may lack the finances to pay damages.
-Exploring claims against other responsible parties like employers or schools is crucial to maximizing compensation.
+Examining potential claims against parties like employers or schools helps ensure every responsible entity is held legally accountable.

 Sexual assault can happen in many settings, often involving individuals or institutions that fail to prevent harm.
 Survivors may have the right to file claims against both the perpetrators and negligent entities that contributed to the abuse.
 Below are familiar places where sexual assault occurs and the parties that may be held liable.